 To make an appointment or to find out more about our myeloma program, please call: (646) 962-6500.
 We hope to make your visit to the doctor's office as efficient and comfortable as we can.
 You may meet or interact with the following staff members during your visit:

 Each patient seen is under the care of a senior attending physician.
 The attending physician formulates a treatment strategy with you and ensures that the treatment is carried out in the best manner possible.
 The attending physician is also responsible for overseeing the work duties at the other staff in the myeloma practice.

-Fellows are fully licensed, credentials physicians who are receiving special training in hematology and oncology.
+Fellows are fully licensed, credentialed physicians who have completed their residency and medical school and are receiving additional, specialized training in hematology and oncology.
 Fellows are engaged in the practice in order to train specifically in the care of myeloma patients and also to perform research to advance the field.
 The medical care provided by each fellow is delivered under the supervision of an attending physician.

 These are registered nurses who have been specially educated to administer chemotherapy, blood products and other intravenous treatments.
 They are able to teach you about the treatments that you are receiving and to explain the possible side effects of treatments.